top of page

 • The insurance company creates difficulties – and so you need someone to conduct negotiations backwards and forwards with the insurance company and the principal and/or their insurance consultant in order to reach a compromise between the various parties.
 This process can take time, time that you don’t always have.

-• The insurance company accepts the demands of the tender but demands exorbitant premiums for adapting the policy to the conditions of the tender which you might not necessarily be willing or able to pay since these insurance costs make the entire project uneconomical and unfeasible.
+• The insurance company accepts the demands of the tender but demands exorbitant premiums to adapt the policy to the conditions of the tender which you might not necessarily be willing or able to pay since these insurance costs make the entire project uneconomical and unfeasible.

-• The insurance company refuses to provide the cover – and as a result you have to withdraw from the tender and lose the business.
+• The insurance company refuses to provide the cover – and as a result you have to withdraw from the tender with all of its implications, including forfeiture of the bid guarantee and the like.

 אייקון אישור קיום ביטוח